aalmiray/java-champions/site/documents/bylaws/bylaws.md

 Membership is open to individuals who have been nominated by at least two current Group members and approved by the Group and are not Oracle Employees.

 ### Section 3: Nomination
 A Group member nominates an individual by submitting the nomination form.
 The nomination form is created and maintained by the Group.
-The nomination requires both a nominator and a co-nominator.
+The nomination requires both a nominator and one or more co-nominator.
+The nomination should demonstrate how the candidate meets the five traits of a Java Champion.
+These traits  to meet the five criteria as follows:
+   1. Java Champions are leaders
+       - ideal candidates are leading Java-related projects, JUG communities, and so on
+   2. Java Champions are technical luminaries
+       - The candidate should be a Java engineer or architect who is relatively senior and has lots of experience
+   3. Java Champions are independent-minded and credible
+       - Java Champions may author or publish content that is pro, neutral, or negative toward Oracle.
+   4. Java Champions are involved with some really cool applications of Java Technology or some humanitarian or educational effort
+       - The application must be openly available to the Java community (vs. a company-proprietary or government-classified project).
+   5. Java Champions are able to evangelize or influence other developers
+       - through their own professional activities (via consulting, teaching, writing, speaking, etc.)

 ### Section 4: Discussion Period
 Once a nomination has been submitted and processed by Oracle's Java Champion Team, it will be announced on the Group Mailing List.
-This initiates a two-week discussion period during which Group members can discuss the candidate without voting.
+This initiates a two-week discussion period during which Group members can assess a candidates adherence to the 5 traits prior to voting to confirm the nomination.
 The purpose of the discussion period is raise any concerns about the candidate, and facilitate discussions and/or the shifting of opinions without committing to a vote.
 This process also helps keeping the voting period purely for voting on a candidate instead of discussing the candidate's merits and/or shortcomings.

 ### Section 5: Voting Period
 After the discussion period, a two-week voting period begins.
 The start of the voting process is announced via an email from Oracle's Java Champions Team, creating a voting email thread.
 Group members vote on the Mailing List by replying to the thread, using "+1" for approval, "-1" for disapproval, and "0" for non-commitment.

 Voting is not compulsory, so Group members may choose not to participate in a candidate nomination.
+Voting is not compulsory as Group members may choose not to participate in a candidate nomination.
+Note that not voting indicates a confirmation of the nomination.

 ### Section 6: Negative Votes
 A vote of "-1" carries significant weight against the nomination.
 Group members voting "-1" must provide a reason for their disapproval.
+Ideally the reason would have been discussed during.
+Votes of -1 that are not supported will be discarded.

 ### Section 7: Results
 After the two-week voting period, the results are tallied: